TheDevOps/logback-elasticsearch-appender/README.md

  * `includeCallerData` (optional, default false): If set to `true`, save the caller data (identical to the [AsyncAppender's includeCallerData](http://logback.qos.ch/manual/appenders.html#asyncIncludeCallerData))
  * `errorsToStderr` (optional, default false): If set to `true`, any errors in communicating with Elasticsearch will also be dumped to stderr (normally they are only reported to the internal Logback Status system, in order to prevent a feedback loop)
  * `logsToStderr` (optional, default false): If set to `true`, dump the raw Elasticsearch messages to stderr
- * `maxQueueSize` (optional, default 104,857,600 = 200MB): Maximum size (in characters) of the send buffer.
+ * `maxQueueSize` (optional, default 52,428,800 = 50MB): Maximum size (in characters) of the send buffer.
 After this point, *logs will be dropped*.
 This should only happen if Elasticsearch is down, but this is a self-protection mechanism to ensure that the logging system doesn't cause the main process to run out of memory.
 Note that this maximum is approximate; once the maximum is hit, no new logs will be accepted until it shrinks, but any logs already accepted to be processed will still be added to the buffer
- * `maxEvents` (optional, default -1 i.e. not limited): Maximum amount of logging events to be stored for later sending.
+ * `maxEvents` (optional, default 1000000) Maximum amount of logging events to be stored for later sending, set -1 to have unlimited but note that during issues this means you could completely fill the heap with events
  * `loggerName` (optional): If set, raw ES-formatted log data will be sent to this logger
  * `errorLoggerName` (optional): If set, any internal errors or problems will be logged to this logger
  * `failedEventsLoggerName` (optional): If set, any failed event will be logged to this logger